-Ranked 40th--and in the top tier-- by US News & World Report, "Best Universities - Master's By Region, Midwest" (Fall 2011) out of a region of 12 states.
+Ranked 30th -- and in the top tier -- by US News & World Report, "Best Universities - Master's By Region, Midwest" (Fall 2013) out of a region of 12 states.
 The publication uses 15 indicators of academic excellence, including peer assessment, student retention, faculty resources, student selectivity, financial resources, graduation rate, and alumni giving.

 Among university strengths related to high rankings are nationally accredited academic programs in Nursing, Occupational Therapy, and Physical Therapy.
 St. Ambrose offers one of only 41 post-doctoral orthopedic PT clinical residencies nationwide, the only master's level occupational therapy program in the state of Iowa, and a growing Master of Speech-Language Pathology degree program.
-A new $11.5 million Health Sciences Education Center offers students state-of-the-art classrooms and laboratories.
+Our Health Sciences Education Center – with a new wing added in Spring 2014 – offers students state-of-the-art classrooms and laboratories.

 St. Ambrose University has been honored as a leader among institutions of higher education for its support of volunteering, service-learning and civic engagement.
-This is the second year in a row (2010 and 2011) that St. Ambrose has been recognized on the President's Higher Education Community Service Honor Roll.
-The university is one of only 511 Honor Roll colleges and universities, nationwide, to be commended by President Barack Obama for engaging its students, faculty and staff in meaningful service that achieves measurable results in the community.
+This is the fourth year in a row that St. Ambrose has been recognized on the President's Higher Education Community Service Honor Roll.
+The university was one of 690 Honor Roll colleges and universities, nationwide, commended in 2013 by President Barack Obama for engaging its students, faculty and staff in meaningful service that achieves measurable results in the community.

 In 2006, the Quad City Chapter of the Association of Fundraising Professionals (AFP) recognized the philanthropic efforts of St. Ambrose students at its annual Awards for Philanthropy program.
 The students received AFP’s highest honor for Outstanding Youth Group during the organization’s Philanthropy Day reception and awards presentation.
 Students continue to raise funds and provide volunteer support in the areas of education, the environment and affordable housing, to name a few.